Prejudice-Studio/Telegram-Jellyfin-Bot/README_EN.md

 ## 3. Extract the Zip file to any empty folder.

-## 4. Enter the folder and modify the following content:
+## 4. Enter the folder , open bot.py and modify the following content:
 ```
 server_url =http/https://YOUR_SERVER_IP:PORT Replace with your Jellyfin server IP
 # account =Administrators Username Replace with your Jellyfin server administrator username